Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/README.md

 ## Help Wanted!
 If anyone has experience with the Nuget or any other packaging specifications, then please do not hesitate to come forward, as past implementations have not come to fruition.

+**Update:** I can now confirm as of Friday 28th September, 2018 that the problem with the Nuget packages was the **major** number of the version.
+Therefore, in the next update, the version number will change from `4.70.xxx.0` to `5.470.xxx.0`.

 =======

 ## 2018-09-25 Build 643